Bap (rice dish): Preparation

-Traditionally, bap was made using gamasot (a cast iron cauldron) for a large family; however, in modern times, an electronic rice cooker is usually used to cook rice.
-A regular heavy-bottomed pot or dolsot (stone pot) can also be used.
+Traditionally, bap was made using gamasot (가마솥, a cast iron cauldron) for a large family; however, in modern times, an electronic rice cooker is usually used to cook rice.
+A regular heavy-bottomed pot or dolsot (돌솥, stone pot) can also be used.
 Nowadays, rice cooked in gamasot or dolsot are called sotbap, and are considered delicacies.
-More nurungji (scorched rice) is produced when making gamasot-bap (cast iron cauldron rice) and dolsot-bap (stone pot rice).
+More nurungji (누룽지, scorched rice) is produced when making gamasot-bap (cast iron cauldron rice) and dolsot-bap (stone pot rice).

 To make bap, rice is scrubbed in water and rinsed several times.
-This process produces tteumul (water from the last washing of rice).
+This process produces tteumul (뜨물, water from the last washing of rice).
 It is then soaked for thirty minutes before boiling, which helps the grains cook evenly.
-With unpolished brown rice and bigger grains such as yulmu (Coix lacryma-jobi var. ma-yuen), it is necessary to soak the grains for several hours to overnight to avoid undercooking.
+With unpolished brown rice and bigger grains such as yulmu (율무, Coix lacryma-jobi var. ma-yuen), it is necessary to soak the grains for several hours to overnight to avoid undercooking.
 The grains are then cooked.
 In a regular heavy-bottomed pot, rice can be cooked over medium high heat with the lid on for about ten minutes, stirred, and then left to simmer on low heat for additional five to ten minutes.

-The scorched rice in the bottom of the pot or cauldron, nurungji, can be eaten as snacks or used to make sungnyung (an infusion made from boiling scorched rice).
+The scorched rice in the bottom of the pot or cauldron, nurungji, can be eaten as snacks or used to make sungnyung (숭늉, an infusion made from boiling scorched rice).